chilubagh/scalable-streaming-data-pipline/README.md

 ## Ingestion of data from the producer

 With the pipeline created,we can start putting our data into that from the data producer side.
 For that, we need to create a pipeline in scrapy which adds every scraped item to Redis and we consume it later. we add the code to the **pipelines.py** the file of scrapy project.
+This would start sending the data to Redis and to verify we can check our pipeline with **redis-cli** and type LLEN 'DATA-PIPELINE-KEY’ to see the number of quotes in the data pipeline.